-The table below shows the minimum required employer contributions and the PEPRA member contribution rates for FY 2025-26 along with an estimate of the employer contribution requirements for FY 2026-27.
-Employee contributions other than cost sharing (whether paid by the employer or the employee) are in addition to the results shown below.
+The table below shows the minimum required employer contributions and the PEPRA member contribution rates for FY 2026-27 along with an estimate of the employer contribution requirements for FY 2027-28.
 The required employer and member contributions in this report do not reflect any cost sharing arrangement between the agency and the employees.

 Fiscal Year Employer Normal Cost Rate Employer Amortization of Unfunded Accrued Liability PEPRA Member Contribution Rate

-2025-26 10.79% \$2,926,599 7.75%
+2026-27 10.80% \$3,293,827 7.75%

 Projected Results

-2026-27 10.7% \$3,197,000 TBD
+2027-28 10.6% \$3,430,000 TBD

-The actual investment return for FY 2023-24 was not known at the time this report was prepared.
-The projections above assume the investment return for that year would be 6.8%.
-To the extent the actual investment return for FY 2023-24 differs from 6.8%, the actual contribution requirements for FY 2026-27 will differ from those shown above.
-For additional details regarding the assumptions and methods used for these projections, please refer to [Projected Employer Contributions](#).
-This section also contains projected required contributions through FY 2030-31.
+The actual investment return for FY 2024-25 was not known at the time this report was prepared.
+The projection UAL payment above assumes the investment return for that year would be 6.8%.
+To the extent the actual investment return for FY 2024-25 differs from 6.8%, the actual UAL contribution requirement for FY 2027-28 will differ from that shown above.
+For additional information on future contribution requirements, please refer to [Projected Employer Contributions](#).
+This section also contains projected required contributions through FY 2031-32.